krohatgi-2025/krohatgi-2025.github.io/Full-Stack Development: Agentic AI Patient Call Management System/README.md

 # Full-Stack Patient Call Management Tool (Agentic AI Backend, React + Vite Frontend)

 **PCM Tool** is a full-stack, AI-driven automation tool that removes the manual burden of calling skilled nursing facilities (SNFs) during patient transfers.
+It was developed for a healthcare-focused AI solutions company I am working with, which builds agentic AI systems to streamline operational workflows for clients.

 Hospitals and clinics typically spend hours calling multiple facilities to notify them of incoming patients — this project automates that entire workflow.

 ---